Gratuity Act Confusion: Does 190 Days in the Sixth Year Affect Eligibility?

 Azfar Sadiq

-He or she must have employed for nearly 190 days in a mine or coalfield-like institution (in which the work term is just 6 months) and 240 days in other fields
+He or she must have been employed for nearly 190 days in a mine or coalfield-like institution (where the work term is just 6 months) and 240 days in other fields.

 Madhu.T.K

-Mukesh Singh Dewda, Your question is not clear.
-An employee who has worked for 5 years is entitled to get gratuity when he is leaving the organisation.
-Then what is "after 5 years one year 190 days......" and break in service?
+Mukesh Singh Dewda, your question is not clear.
+An employee who has worked for 5 years is entitled to receive gratuity when leaving the organization.
+Then what is "after 5 years one year 190 days..." and break in service?

-This 190 days applies to employees working below the ground of mines and establishments working for 5 days in a week.
-But that also is relevant for daily wages employees because all other employees get salary for 30 days or 31 days in a month.
-Actually 240 days or 190 days concept applies only to daily rated workers and not for employees who get paid for the entire month even if they have holidays.
+This 190 days rule applies to employees working below the ground in mines and establishments operating for 5 days a week.
+However, it is also relevant for daily wage employees because all other employees receive a salary for 30 or 31 days in a month.
+Actually, the 240 days or 190 days concept applies only to daily-rated workers and not to employees who are paid for the entire month even if they have holidays.

 PRABHAT RANJAN MOHANTY